Actively Recruiting

 You will not qualify if you...

-• Emergency surgery or presence of hypovolemia, shock, or coma
+• Emergency surgery, hypovolemia, shock, or coma

-• Use of anesthesia methods other than intravenous general anesthesia, except local anesthetic infiltration
+• Use of anesthesia methods other than general intravenous anesthesia except local anesthetic infiltration

 • Type I or II respiratory failure

-• History of drug or alcohol abuse within 2 years prior to screening
+• History of drug or alcohol abuse within 2 years

 • Allergy or contraindication to study drugs